 3.2.1.2.
 Condition B: Test shall be carried out with an electrical energy/power storage device in minimum state of charge (maximum discharge of capacity).

 3.2.1.3.
-The operating mode switch shall be positioned according the table below:
+The operating mode switch shall be positioned according to Table A14/1.